ic2019/group_project2/README.md

   1. Clone this repo.

+  2. activate your python virtual enviornement or create a new one.
+Install all dependencies using _pip install -r requirements.txt_

-  2. Create a local postgresql database named _fortune500_db_ and run [SQL Schema](fortune500/misc/Scripts/schema.sql) to create a schema for this project.
+  3. Create a local postgresql database named _fortune500_db_ and run [SQL Schema](fortune500/misc/Scripts/schema.sql) to create a schema for this project.

-  3. Change to project folder _cd group2_project_
+  4. Change to project folder _cd group2_project_

-  4. Update _fortune500\config.py_  with your Quandl API key and postgres local username and password.
+  6. Update _fortune500\config.py_  with your Quandl API key and postgres local username and password.

-  5. Update _fortune500\static\js\config.js_ with your Quandl API key and Mapbox API Key.
+  7. Update _fortune500\static\js\config.js_ with your Quandl API key and Mapbox API Key.

-  6. Run _python fortune500\app.py_
+  8. Run _python fortune500\app.py_